 While the cervix is still exposed by the speculum, cells are taken from the cervix and vagina with a scraper or cotton-tipped applicator.
 The cells are then smeared on a glass slide and sent to a laboratory for analysis.

 After gradually withdrawing the speculum, the examiner will carry out the digital examination.
 This is just what it sounds like: an examination with the fingers or "digits."
 It is also a "bimanual" examination because both hands are used--one internally and one externally on the abdomen.
-Wearing a glove, your physician inserts the index and/or middle finger of one hand into the vagina.
+Wearing a glove, your health care provider inserts the index and/or middle finger of one hand into the vagina.
 In this way, the cervix can be palpated or "felt" for consistency, shape and position.
 The cervix may be moved from side to side to determine if it is tender to the touch.
 And the upper vagina is explored for masses, tenderness, or distortion.

-During the digital exam, your physician will also examine the uterus and ovaries.
+During the digital exam, your health care provider will also examine the uterus and ovaries.
 While the finger (or fingers) within the vagina elevate the cervix and uterus, the other hand is gently placed on the abdomen.
 By "grasping" the upper portion of the uterus between the vaginal fingers and the abdominal hand, the examiner can determine its size, its mobility and the presence or absence of tenderness.
 The ovaries also can often be located and felt.

 The rectal examination follows naturally from the digital exam.
-Still wearing a glove, your doctor again inserts the index finger into the vagina.
+Still wearing a glove, your health care provider again inserts the index finger into the vagina.
 The middle finger--which has been well lubricated--is gently and slowly inserted into the anal canal.
 This is done to determine whether there is any mass in the anal canal or lower rectum.
 By reaching further into the rectal canal, the examiner can also palpate the cervix and uterus.

-Your physician will also tell you when to come in for your next pelvic exam and Pap smear, generally within one to two years.
+Your health care provider will also tell you when to come in for your next pelvic exam and Pap smear, generally within one to two years.
 You may get a reminder in the mail--but don't wait to be reminded!
 Now that you know about this all-important method of detecting genital cancer and infection, you'll probably want to have a pelvic exam and Pap smear at least once every one to two years.

 Vaginitis is an inflammation of the vagina.
 The most common symptoms are itching burning and abnormal vaginal discharge.